Viacheslav-Radchenko/TSUIKit/README.md

 ## Installation

 All you need to do is drop `TSUIKit` source files into your project and add corresponding `#include "*.h"` to the top of classes that will use particular component.
+`TS*Models` are optional part of `TSUIKit` infrastructure.
+They provide ready to use examples of corresponding data source implementations.
+You may use them or implement your own data sources.
 `TSUIKit` use `QuartzCore.framework`, so you might need to add it as well.

 ## Contact